parampatil/healthsure-backend/Database/Readme.md

  * `Step 7` : Password is `admin123`
  * `Step 8` : Click on `Test Connection`
  * `Step 9` : Click `Ok`
- * `Step 10` : You will see the Connection Successful message.
+ * `Step 10` : You will see the Connection Successful message and your connection is now established.

 *Please let me know if you see any connection issues..*